watts4speed/fast-dqn-caffe/README.md

 If your plot for pong looks similar to the above then you're probably in good shape.

 My suggestion is to test changes to the code against pong to make sure you haven't broken anything.
-It's really easy to do and I've waisted way too much time having done so due to simple bugs.
+It's really easy to do and I've wasted way too much time having done so due to simple bugs.

 My approach is to take careful steps and verify new stuff against the pong baseline.